 Alain Toledano Valiente is a leader in the Apostolic Movement, an unregistered Protestant denomination in Cuba.

-In July, Toledano Valiente was stopped by government agents and blocked from boarding a flight to the US to attend the Ministerial on International Religious Freedom.
+In July, Toledano Valiente was stopped by government agents from boarding a flight to the US to attend the US State Department's Ministerial on International Religious Freedom.
 He is still officially banned from leaving Cuba and his right to move freely within the country is also restricted.

 Stay up to date with the latest news stories from a Christian perspective.
 Sign up to our daily newsletter and receive more stories like this straight to your inbox every morning.